-Being already well into my second PA Katana Mini and still enjoying every minute of it, the news of a larger sibling recently launched was certainly met with great excitement.
+Being already well into my second PA Katana Mini and still en joying every minute of it, the news of a recently launched larger sibling was certainly met with great excitement.
 What little that I could manage to glean from PA's website was that the larger PA Katana MD was not merely a scaled up copy of its little sibling in verbatim but a totally re-engineered machine that incorporates many design features that were once exclusive to only giant scale aircraft.
-I was only a mouse click away from owning one and as you may guessed, I clicked the proverbial ?Add To Cart? button before the webpage could even fully load itself on screen and to be ?extra? cautious had that delivered directly to a hobby shop owned by a dear friend of mine to stage Phase 2 of my pre-planned covert operations, that is: Stealthy sneaking parcel into the house without tipping THE Home Minister off.
-There, it's done and I have now is to wait for its delivery but because the backorder it created due to the overwhelming response it got from eager enthusiasts all over the world and I am right at the back of this long queue.
+I was only a mouse click away from owning one and as you may guessed, I clicked the by Clarence Boudville